Fish Pass

 Fish pass and wildlife channel

-The Environment Agency (EA) is creating a natural bypass channel through Burpham Court Farm.
-This is to allow fish to migrate around Old Bucks weir .
-The weir is one of many structures built on the River Wey to aid of milling and navigation and, even, to help catch fish.
+The Environment Agency (EA) has completed work to create a natural bypass channel through Burpham Court Farm.
+This is to allow fish to migrate around Old Bucks weir.
+The weir is one of many structures built on the River Wey to aid milling and navigation and, even, to help catch fish.
 The new channel will:

 • Open up river access for fish, such as barbel, chub, dace, trout and eel.
 It will give access to around 6km of unimpeded habitat upstream.